Skip to main content

 Sleep Better at Night – Whether you’re already a client or not, work with a McConkey agent to review your policy.
 They can help you to identify gaps in your coverage, find areas you may be overpaying for and provide you quotes from many carriers to get you the best deal for a policy tailored exactly to fit your family’s needs.

-Jody Czap, CISR
+Jody Czap, CPRM, CISR

 Skip to content